cschucode/my-react-redux-tutorial/README.md

 - mapStateToProps connects parts of the Redux State to the React component
 - mapDispatchToProps connects Redux Actions to React Props

+But is **mapStateToProps** enough to connect our React component to our Redux Store.
+No it is not.
+For this, we're going to use a **Provider** which is a high order component from **react-redux**.
+The **Provider** wraps up your React application and makes it aware of the Redux Store.